ArasLabs/auto-workflow-assignment/README.md

 Original Aras community project written by Rob McAveney at Aras Corp.

-Project rewritten for Aras 11.0 by Alexander Sklyarskiy (@asklyarskiy).
+Project rewritten for Aras 11.0 by Alexander Sklyarskiy. @asklyarskiy

-Documented and published by Eli Donahue (@elijdonahue) at Aras Labs.
+Documented and published by Eli Donahue at Aras Labs. @elijdonahue

 ## License